tmaxsoft-us/ofasm/docs/ofasm_interface/ofasm_interface.md

 }
 ```

-1.2 Dynamic parameter list
+1.2 Dynamic parameter list (variable parameter list)

-The dynamic parameter list set parameters in runtime based on the caller's call statement.
+The dynamic parameter list set the parameters at runtime based on the caller's call statement.
 This feature can be used only when '--enable-ofasm' is used in OFCOBOL or OFPLI.

 ```cpp